mnot/I-D/variant/draft.md

 So, a request with "en" in `Accept-Language` is received and its q-value indicates that it is acceptable, the stored response is used.
 A request that indicates that "de" is acceptable will be forwarded to the origin, thereby populating the cache.
 A cache receiving a request that indicates both languages are acceptable will use the q-value to make a determination of what response to return.

-A cache receiving a request that does not list either language as acceptable (or does not contain an Accept-Language at all) will return the "en" representation (possibly fetching it from the origin), since it is listed first.
+A cache receiving a request that does not list either language as acceptable (or does not contain an Accept-Language at all) will return the "en" representation (possibly fetching it from the origin), since it is listed first in the `Variants` list.

 Note that `Accept-Language` is listed in Vary, to assure backwards-compatibility with caches that do not support `Variants`.

-Also, note that response header is listed in `Variants`, not the request header (as is the case with `Vary`).
+Also, note that is is the response header which is listed in Variants, not the request header (the opposite of Vary).

 ### Multiple Variants